 It is important to set a good example by first of all showing your own curiosity, by presenting a number of perspectives and asking good questions, and in addition by giving sufficient time to explore a topic.

 Curious people listen without judging.
 They explore options to come up with better solutions that support collaboration and lead to innovation.

 An example of a very curious leader is Richard Branson.
 He always makes it clear that he can learn from anyone, anytime and anywhere.
 Moreover, he says that it’s also a good way to pick out a good leader based on his quality of listening.

 2. Start meetings with a question

 Too often we are eagerly looking for the right answer, as soon as possible, which means that we do not take enough time to prepare a good question.
 A clear question that stimulates the discovery of new knowledge is crucial for solving complex problems.
 So start your meeting with a challenging question that arouses the curiosity in your people rather than just running over the agenda and limiting yourself to operational matters.

 Curiosity increases with knowledge: the more we know, the more we want to know.

 Reading books, both fiction and non-fiction, is something that many good leaders in our world have in common.
 They stay up-to-date and help their people see the value of information that may not appeal to them right away.
 Make sure your people have access to different sources of information online and offline.
 Provide opportunities to learn from each other and especially stimulate sharing of unique knowledge.
 People must be encouraged to share knowledge that only they have, since we don’t do that naturally, we rather tend to share knowledge that we already have in common, which limits learning and chances for innovation.

-Volvo Group University organises the “Group Talks”, where guest speakers from their own organisation share a valuable topic with colleagues worldwide.
+Volvo Group University organizes the “Group Talks”, where guest speakers from their own organization share a valuable topic with colleagues worldwide.
 The sessions are recorded and published on their learning platform.